laiti/ruuvistack/README.md

 Using the `r.name` requires that you've set up the `tag_names` in `ruuvibridge/config.yml` properly.

-### Telegram
+#### Alerts as Telegram messages
 Grafana supports alert messages via Telegram out of the box.
 You can find some alert templates in the `doc/` directory.
+Other messaging platforms like Slack are supported as well.

 ## Sources